lemontea1990/MeetEasier_offline/README.md

 ## Description

 MeetEasier is a web application that visualizes meeting room availability.
 It works using Exchange Web Services (EWS) with Exchange room lists in Office 365. but this project works offline Office 365.
-That means you can use your local data from Sqlserver or Mysql anwhere which Node supported
+That means you can use your local data from Sqlserver or Mysql anywhere which Node supported

+***if you still want to use the O365 data, but failed with fisher's original version, you can run a windows service to collect the data first and put it into your local DB

 ![Mockup 1](MeetEasier_offline/mockups/mockup-1.jpg)